Bond requirements changing for ISF

 23 11 2010

-For TRG Direct customers, you can check to see these bill messages on the transmission screen of ISF.
-To the left of the No Bill on File message, you will see a link reading, “ISF Status Advisory.”
-Click on this link to see why your bill does not match.
+For Trade Risk Guaranty customers, you can check to see these bill messages on the transmission screen of ISF.
+To the left of the No Bill on File message, you will see a link reading, ‘ISF Status Advisory’.

 November progress reports are out